 Being mesmerized by bodily fluids getting squeezed out of clogged pores might seem taboo.
 But as it turns out, there's a physiological basis for why millions of people are "popaholics."

 Here are three explanations:

-It’s 100% normal to have an urge to remove bumps or impurities from your own skin.
+It's 100% normal to have an urge to remove bumps or impurities from your own skin.
 In fact, it can even give you a small hit of dopamine.
-That’s why watching someone else pop a pimple can trigger a similar sense of satisfaction.
+This is why, in recent years, the demand for items like pore strips have catapulted.
+It's also why watching Dr. Pimple Popper pop a pimple can trigger a similar sense of satisfaction.

 "Some people may get a sense of control and satisfaction that they are 'treating' themselves," says Abigail Cline, M.D., Ph.D. of the Center for Dermatology Research at the Wake Forest School of Medicine.

-Just like watching a horror movie or riding a roller coaster, pimple-popping videos give people a rush without any real threat of danger or illness.
-Having someone dig into a cyst, blackhead, or pimple on your body probably wouldn’t be pleasant.
+Just like watching a horror movie or riding a roller coaster, blackhead-popping vids give people a rush without any real threat of danger or illness.
+Having someone dig into a cyst, blackhead, or pimple on your body probably wouldn't be pleasant.
 But a stranger?
 Dig away.

 "Negative sensations are interesting, particularly when you're in a context where they can't hurt you," says Nina Strohminger, author of The Hedonics of Disgust.
 "You're probably not going to step in dog shit just for the experience, but maybe you'd click on a link to watch someone else doing it."

 Dr. Lee says that many of her viewers report a euphoric tingling sensation known as ASMR when watching her videos.
 Put simply, ASMR is like an orgasm for your brain that can be induced by pleasurable sights, sounds, or smells.